Responsible government: Implementation

 In time, the granting of responsible government became the first step on the road to complete independence.
+Indeed, John Ralston Saul suggests that the fundamental building blocks of Canada's democratic federalism were established through the achievement of responsible government, not at Confederation.

 Canada gradually gained greater autonomy through inter imperial and Commonwealth diplomacy, including the British North America Act, 1867; the Statute of Westminster, 1931; and the patriation of the Constitution Act, 1982.

 Australia and New Zealand

 Prior to European colonisation, the Australian continent was inhabited by Aboriginal and Torres Strait Island peoples, who had their own traditional forms of self-government.
 They were divided into various nations and clans and, in some cases, large alliances between several nations.
 In 1770, Royal Navy officer James Cook sailed along the east coast of Australia and claimed it for King George III.
 Nearly two decades later, in 1788 the First Fleet led by Arthur Phillip established the first permanent European settlement in Australia at Port Jackson.
 The settlers gradually expanded across the continent, displacing the indigenous population, until they had established six colonies; the legal system of these colonies were based on the common law system.

 At first, the Australian colonies were run by autocratic governors.
 They were appointed by the British monarch, but in practice the governors exercised vast executive and legislative powers with very little oversight.
 Several factors influenced this: most of these early colonies were penal colonies, they were at a great distance from the United Kingdom and communication was slow.
 In addition the continent was of enormous size and the Australian colonies were largely unexplored by Europeans and sparsely settled by them.

 In 1808 a military coup d'état known as the Rum Rebellion deposed Governor Bligh and briefly established military rule over the Colony of New South Wales until a new Governor (Lachlan Macquarie) was appointed and sent from Britain.
 This did not aid in establishing responsible or representative government.

 William Charles Wentworth was the leading advocate for responsible government in the Australian colonies and was central in the establishment of the Parliament of New South Wales.